 The spiral-bound Retreat Toolkit was designed to be kept, referenced and shared throughout both the student and facilitators lifetime.
 It’s flexible and reusable nature helps reduce printing costs and unnecessary duplicates.
 Each book is divided into 5 useful categories including Essential Terminology, Essential Figures, Collection of Case Studies, Recommended Media, and Contacts.

 Backpacks, tee shirts, and buttons were created to showcase an on-campus collective in a fun, eye-catching fashion both universally relevant in messaging and appealing to the eye.

 WHY SOCIAL JUSTICE?

 I was first introduced to the concept of Social Justice at a weekend retreat my sophomore year of school at Chapman University.
-I feel the 3 days spent on this trip have been instrumental in helping shape my worldview, values, and beliefs, in addition to helping me truly understand what it means to empathize with others.
-I remember years later wanting to re-use the activities learned on that retreat nothing to reference but scattered notes in a folder.
+I feel the 3 days spent on this trip have been instrumental in helping shape my worldview, values, and beliefs in addition to helping me truly understand what it means to empathize with others.
+I remember years later wanting to re-use the activities learned on that retreat with nothing to reference but scattered notes in a folder.
 Intersect is my answer to wanting to share and revisit what I learned.

 Graduate Thesis at Tyler School of Art

 Director of Student Engagement at Temple University Institutional Diversity

 Content Inspired by: